Behind The Smile

-In her state of reverie, she had forgotten about Ali and she now found herself alongside him, his arm wrapping itself around her waist to steer her into the restaurant.
+In her state of reverie, she had forgotten about Ali.
+Now found herself alongside him, his arm wrapping itself around her waist to steer her into the restaurant.

 “Oh well,” she thought, “it’s a free lunch” and Lek, like most Thais, was very reluctant to turn down a meal.

-They sat in the air-conditioned section on the left and Lek ordered spring rolls and fish cakes to start; followed by a huge Red Snapper, which was to be cooked in a fish-shaped dish at the table itself and boiled Jasmine rice.
+They sat in the air-conditioned section on the left, and Lek ordered spring rolls and fish cakes to start; followed by a huge Red Snapper.
+This she would cook in a fish-shaped dish at the table itself and boiled Jasmine rice.
 Lek demonstrated her gastronomic expertise and table manners by ordering a perfect combination of sauces for the appetiser, helping Ali to titbits and attending to the cooking of the fish, while eating her own food at the same time.

-Lek watched Ali turn right, presumably to go back to his hotel by Soi 9, gave him a small wave and dashed across the busy Second Road weaving in and out between the dozens of motorbike taxis and Baht buses that were waiting at the lights.
-She turned right into Pattaya Klang and walked the two hundred metres east looking in the shop windows to the next turning on the right: Soi Buakhao.
-She calculated that she had taken enough precautions to shake Ali off, if he had decided to follow her.
+Lek watched Ali turn right, presumably to go back to his hotel by Soi 9.
+She gave him a small wave and dashed across the busy Second Road.
+Lek had to weave in and out between the dozens of motorbike taxis and Baht buses that were waiting at the lights.
+She turned right into Pattaya Klang, and walked the two hundred metres east looking in the shop windows to the next turning on the right: Soi Buakhao.
+Lek calculated that she had taken enough precautions to shake Ali off, if he had decided to follow her.
 She did not like men knowing where she lived.

 She was as happy as a songbird and it radiated out from her.
-She felt that everybody could see how happy she was.
-She had landed herself in a tricky, potentially dangerous, situation, because she had not listened to her instincts, but she had played the bad hand she had been dealt like a Mississippi card-shark and had come out of it with as much money as many Thais earned in a month and she had eaten well.
+Lek felt that everybody could see how happy she was.
+She had landed herself in a tricky, potentially dangerous, situation, because she had not listened to her instincts.
+However, she had played her bad hand like a Mississippi card-shark and had come out of it with as much money as many Thais earned in a month.
+Not only that, but she had eaten well too.

-Lek was waiting at the junction of Soi Buakhao and Pattaya Klang for a ‘Baht Bus’ to take her home, but she changed her mind and decided to walk around the corner to the Thai market opposite the Naa.m.chai Restaurant and buy a new skirt to celebrate.
-It was a very hot afternoon in June, but the market was alive, as it almost always was and Lek meandered through the fruit stalls at the front buying articles of fruit here and there, chatting to the market-traders and fellow customers on her way to the clothes stalls at the back.
+Lek was waiting at the junction of Soi Buakhao and Pattaya Klang for a ‘Baht Bus’ to take her home.
+However, she changed her mind and decided to walk around the corner to the Thai market opposite the Naam Chai Restaurant and buy a new skirt to celebrate.
+It was a very hot afternoon in June, but the market was alive, as it almost always was.
+Lek meandered through the fruit stalls at the front buying articles of fruit here and there, chatting to the market-traders and fellow customers on her way to the clothes stalls at the back.

-She spent forty-five minutes at her favourite pastime of shopping for clothes before eventually settling on a beautiful white skirt with her western star sign embroidered in sequins on one thigh in the front.
-At fourteen inches long, it would show off her beautiful legs; being white, it would show off her tan colouring and the star sign would give men a reason for looking down there, if they had not thought of one already.
+She spent forty-five minutes at her favourite pastime of shopping for clothes.
+Eventually She settled on a beautiful white skirt with her western star sign embroidered in sequins on one thigh in the front.
+At fourteen inches long, it would show off her beautiful legs.
+Then, being white, it would show off her tan colouring.
+And furthermore, the star sign would give men a reason for looking down there… If they had not thought of one already.

-She was a Leo, born in early August and although she did not know a lot about western astrology, she thought she was a typical female lion.
+She was a Leo, born in early August, and although she did not know much about western astrology, she thought she was a typical female lion.
 She had read about Leos being aggressive and dominant, but in her opinion that only applied to the females.
 After all, it was the female lion that pursued and killed the prey.
 Male lions slept a lot and demanded to eat first.

-They only came into play if a predator or rival came on the scene and then it was only for the selfish defence of his progeny and his wives – he did not necessarily defend them for their own sakes.
+They only came into play if a predator or rival came on the scene and then it was only for the selfish defence of his progeny and his wives.
+He did not necessarily defend them for their own sakes.
 What a joke!
-She also bought a short white blouse, which tied at the mid-rift to finish the outfit, and then hopped on a Baht taxi heading south and home.
+She also bought a short white blouse.
+It tied at the mid-rift to finish the outfit, and then hopped on a Baht taxi heading south and home.